Meet the CPFT Research PPIE Lead

-The PPIE team do this by inviting diverse people with lived experience of health conditions to share their views when research ideas are being developed, and guide studies that are being delivered.
-We also invite carers and supporters to share their views too.
+The PPIE lead does this by inviting diverse people with lived experience of health conditions to share their views when research ideas are being developed, and guide studies that are being delivered.
+Carers and supporters are invited to share their views too.
 Involving people with lived experience in the design and development of research can improve its quality and relevance and help researchers communicate study information well, including the results.

-We support research with our clinical expertise at CPFT by:
+PPIE supports research at CPFT with clinical expertise by:

 If you would like to request PPIE support for your project or study, contact the team at: RandD@cpft.nhs.uk